gabriellegall/dbt_netsuite/README.md

 - **Solution**: To optimize performance, the table containing the transactions and transaction lines in the dwh layer is updated in an incremental manner.
 Since it covers 100% of all the NetSuite data, we cannot afford to use a table materialization, a view or a CTE.
 The dimension tables in the bus layer can be virtualized since they only cover a lower data volume.
 The fact table in the bus layer however will be queried often to construct the various datasets and requires a table materialization.
 The datasets are materialized as tables too since they will be queried often by the BI tool.

 ## DQ
-- **Problem**: If the BI tool shows data inconsistencies or missing values, the data platform adoption will become much more chalenging moving forward.
+- **Problem**: If the BI tool shows data inconsistencies or missing values, the data platform adoption will become much more challenging moving forward.
 - **Solution**: To minimize the data anomalies and ensure consistency throughout the entire data processing pipeline several data quality controls have been implemented:
     - 'open' sales orders and opportunities are actually defined by several NetSuite statuses like 'under discussion', 'ongoing', etc. This list of statuses is provided by the client but there is a risk that some new statuses may be created by the NetSuite admins without informing the data team.
 To ensure that Dbt captures all statuses, a validation list of the open + closed statuses is hard coded in the project parameters.
 If any unknown status appears for sales orders or opportunities, Dbt will return a warning.
     - If any currency is missing from the FX rates file provided by the treasury department, the converted amount will be NULL.
 This represents a high risk that the aggregated data could be incorrect.
 To ensure that amounts are converted properly, a non-NULL constraint is applied on the FX rates after it has been joined with the transactions and transaction lines data.